Cat Urinary Blockage: Causes, Symptoms & Treatment

 Causes

-There are different causes for urinary blockage.
-A common cause is a physical obstruction, like a urinary stone or urethral plug.
-When the urinary tract is abnormally narrow, due to for example inflammation, cancer, or scar tissue, urinary blockages may also happen.
-Blockages can also occur due to urethral spasms.
+There are several possible causes of urinary blockage in cats.
+One common cause is a physical obstruction, such as a urinary stone or a urethral plug.
+Blockages can also occur when the urinary tract becomes abnormally narrow due to conditions such as inflammation, cancer, or scar tissue.
+In some cases, urethral spasms may also prevent urine from passing normally.

 Symptoms

-Symptoms can vary from mild to severe.
-In the early stadium, in some cases the symptoms will resolve by itself, but often recur quickly after.
-In the early stadium of the blockage, the cat may show these signs:
+Symptoms of urinary blockage can range from mild to severe.
+In the early stages, symptoms may sometimes resolve on their own, but they often return quickly.
+During the early stage of a blockage, a cat may show the following signs:

 • Straining to urinate